 The TNRD focuses on transparency and accountability in all aspects of governance, and is continually working to review policies and practices to ensure the highest standards of service are being met.

 On this page, find links to pages and reports that will help inform you about financial and corporate information at the TNRD.

-Separate from annual financial reporting that is a legislative requirement, the TNRD provides reporting of expenses by directors and managers, and of cheques paid to vendors of the TNRD.
+Separate from required annual financial reporting, the TNRD provides regular reporting of expenses by directors and senior managers, and of cheques paid to vendors of the TNRD.

 In 2021, BDO Canada conducted a forensic audit of past TNRD expenses, policies and procurement.
 The TNRD has made the findings public, as part of its commitment to transparency and accountability.
 The TNRD worked diligently to publicly release the forensic audit, in order to provide context and information.
 Acting on the recommendations that have come from the forensic audit has added to steps taken to enhance policies and practices.

 Progress on Recommendations